Letterpress printers in old newspaper shops

 Life In The Back Shop has become the second best selling book I have published and is now in its second printing.

-The lesson I keep reminding my self of: be open to accepting unexpected opportunities when they present themselves.
+The lesson: be open to accepting unexpected opportunities when they present themselves.
 To bring your own book to life, contact me.

 Until later . . .